-Currently the City does not have any programs that support planting trees by City (or City-contracted) staff on private lands even though this is where some of the best opportunities exist for establishing and sustaining large-statured trees.
-While there may be concerns about maintenance responsibilities and liability, these can be readily solved where the landowner is willing to assume these responsibilities.
+Currently the City does not have programs in place to support planting trees by City (or City-contracted) staff on private lands, even though this is where some of the best opportunities exist for establishing and sustaining large-statured trees.
+While there may be concerns about maintenance responsibilities and liability, these can be readily resolved where the landowner is willing to assume or share these responsibilities.
 In Ottawa, one place where this could be implemented while still ensuring benefits were being accrued to the broader community is on private property immediately adjacent to municipal road rights-of-way, where space permits.
-This can reduce competition between trees and infrastructure, and give trees access to larger soil volumes while contributing more benefits to the streetscape.
+This can reduce competition between trees and infrastructure, and give trees access to larger soil volumes while contributing more benefits to the streetscape and community.

 This opportunity was recognized through the former Regional Municipality of Ottawa-Carleton's Urban Tree Island program, which was discontinued following amalgamation.
 Restoration of this program or a similar initiative could be particularly effective along city streets where traditional (i.e., in the right-of-way) opportunities are limited or unavailable, and where engineered solutions such as soil cells are not feasible or forthcoming.
-Specific guidance is provided in Recommendation #20.
+Specific guidance is provided in Recommendation #13.